Around the world, people hold similar views about the

 Maybe--for some unknowable reason--she wants or expects you to change your original answer.
 So you do.

-Could this explain why many kindergarteners have failed the conservation task?
+Could this explain why many kindergartners have failed the conservation task?
 It might explain part of the phenomenon.

 In this scenario, even four-year-olds tended to get the right answer (McGarricle and Donaldson 1975).

-So does social context explain all the errors?
+So does social context account for all the errors?

-But pragmatics can’t explain away all the mistakes we see young children make:
+behavior.
+But pragmatics can’t explain away all the mistakes we see young children make.
+Other factors play a role including these:

 "If there is a row of objects, use the length of that row to estimate quantity.”